cloudnative-pg/cloudnative-pg/docs/src/storage.md

 !!!
 Important
-    Please leave the resizing of the disk associated with the primary instance as last disk, after promoting through a switchover a new resized Pod, using `kubectl cnp promote` (e.g. `kubectl cnp promote cluster-example 3` to promote `cluster-example-3` to primary).
+    Please leave the resizing of the disk associated with the primary instance as last disk, after promoting through a switchover a new resized Pod, using `kubectl cnpg promote` (e.g. `kubectl cnpg promote cluster-example 3` to promote `cluster-example-3` to primary).

 ### Recreating storage